 Spasmodic Dysphonia Patients’ Perception of Pain with Botulinum Toxin Injections

-Amanda Hu, MD | Northwell Health
+Amanda Hu, MD | University of British Columbia

 Dr. Amanda Hu is a recipient of the 2023 Dysphonia International Research Travel Award in partnership with The Voice Foundation.
-Dr. Hu participated in the 2023 Voice Foundation Conference and presented research entitled, “Spasmodic Dysphonia Patients’ Perception of Pain with Botulinum Toxin Injections.”
+Dr. Hu participated in the 2023 Fall Voice Conference and presented research entitled, “Spasmodic Dysphonia Patients’ Perception of Pain with Botulinum Toxin Injections.”

 When asked what it meant to be able to attend the 2023 Fall Voice Conference, Dr. Hu stated it “enabled me to network with colleagues internationally.
 Since I work and live in Vancouver, Canada, there are extra barriers to attend.”
 Dr. Hu also hopes that her research will assist patients by “alleviating the patient’s perception of pain, which may lower a barrier for spasmodic dysphonia patients to access the treatment option of botulinum toxin injections.”